Spring-Heeled Jack: A Victorian Terror

 The last ever sighting of Spring-Heeled Jack was in Liverpool in late 1904.
 Cornered by a crowd he was said to have escaped by leaping from rooftop to rooftop before disappearing into the dark never to be seen again.

-We can never know of course, unless he returns.
+We can never know, unless he returns of course.

 Tagged as: Victorian